Tere Ghar Ke Samne

 The film stars Dev Anand, Nutan, Rajendra Nath, Om Prakash and Harindranath Chattopadhyay in lead roles.
 The film's music is by S. D. Burman, while the lyrics have been penned by Hasrat Jaipuri.
 It was also the last movie to pair Dev Anand and Nutan together, after the films Paying Guest (1957), Baarish (1957) and Manzil (1960).

-The film is a comedy which also sends across the social message that: "Not all that is new is bad, nor is all that is old good".
 The story is about a young architect who returns to India after having had a western education and falls in love with a modern Indian girl, who respects Indian culture and her parents' wishes.
 Their fathers are rivals in everything, and never cease to quarrel.
 The two of them must convince their fathers to put aside their differences and live together in harmony.

 Plot

-Set in Delhi in 1962, Lala Jagannath (Om Prakash) and Seth Karam Chand (Harindranath Chattopadhyay), two wealthy businessmen, are bidding for the front plot in a government auction.
+Set in Delhi, Lala Jagannath (Om Prakash) and Seth Karam Chand (Harindranath Chattopadhyay), two wealthy businessmen, are bidding for the front plot in a government auction.
 One is westernised and wears black-rimmed spectacles, the other, traditional turban and linen.
 Adamant on getting the front plot of land, Lala Jagannath raises the price higher and higher.
 Seth Karam Chand irks him even further by raising the price by a paltry 1000 rupees, made worse by the fact that Seth Karam Chand raises his finger, leaving the auctioneer (Jankidas) and the crowd to interpret the meaning.
 Lala Jagannath winds up with the front plot, but at the last moment, Seth Karam Chand comes in and quotes an insane price for the back plot, leaving the rest to think something has gone wrong with him.

 Back home, Seth Karam Chand informs his wife about his decision, and the two banter, with him talking about "style".
 His daughter, Sulekha (Nutan) points out that their house will be hidden by Lala Jagannath's one.
 Not willing to let such a thing happen, Seth Karam Chand and Sulekha hire an architect, Rakesh (Dev Anand).
 After a little friction and misunderstanding, Rakesh gets to know Sulekha and her brother, Ranjit.
 (Rajendra Nath).
 His sidekick, Madan, (Rashid Khan), sets his eyes on Sulekha's friend, Motiya (Parveen Choudhary).

 They go to visit the Qutub Minar, and no one else but Rakesh and Sulekha are willing to climb up.
 Slowly, but surely, Rakesh and Sulekha start to fall in love.
 But there's a catch that no one but Rakesh and Madan know – Rakesh is actually Lala Jagannath's son!
 Even then, he conceals the truth from everyone, leading to some hilarious side-splitting scenes where Rakesh tries to keep his parents away from Sulekha's, and his antics include pretending to have an attack and making both sides believe he's scolding the other, with a little help from his sidekick.